-Able to leap tall buildings in a single bound!*
+Able to leap tall buildings in a single bound!note

 This amazing stranger from the planet Krypton!